 Starting with something small and well-defined builds the knowledge to take the next step without throwing money at the wrong problem.
 The businesses that get lasting value from AI tend to start with one thing that works, learn from it, and expand.
 The ones that lead with ambition and skip the foundation tend to have interesting stories to tell about what went sideways.

-I wrote this series to give you enough grounding to ask better questions.
 If you're ready to figure out where your actual starting point is, that's exactly the kind of conversation I have every day.
+The free assessment is a low-effort way to get a second set of eyes on it before you spend a dollar.

 You know where to find me.